m-lab/epoxy/README.md

 # ePoxy

-A system for safe boot management over the Internet, based on iPXE.
+A system for safe boot management over the Internet.

 ## Building